-Though some of the Rolex reference history is vague and lost to the annuls of time, the first documentation with true indication of the first Oyster Perpetual model was in 1950 when the Oyster Perpetual makes its first appearance.
-A number of calibres were used such as the 645 and 1030, which was also featured inside the early Submariner and the Explorer.
+Though some of the Rolex reference history is vague and lost to the annuls of time, the first documentation with true indication of the first Oyster Perpetual model was in the 1930’s when the Oyster Perpetual makes its first appearance.
+As time progressed into the 1950’s, a number of calibres were used such as the 645 and 1030, which was also featured inside the early Submariner and the Explorer.

-From 1959 onwards the Rolex Oyster Perpetual No Date all featured automatic movements (hence the name) screw down back and screw down crown.
-As a model the No Date was always 36mm in size, featuring a plastic crystal and a 26 jewels movement.
-All starting with reference 1002 through to reference 1038, from reference 1003 onwards until the 1038 they were all available with either fluted or milled bezels.
+The Rolex Oyster Perpetual all featured automatic movements (hence the name), screw down casebacks, and screw down crown.
+The Men’s No Date, all starting with reference 1002 through to reference 1038, were 34mm in size, featuring a plastic crystal and a 26 jewels movement.
+They were all available with either fluted, smooth (domed), or milled bezels.
 Available at the time with a selection of bracelets and available in stainless steel, steel and gold with yellow, white, pink gold bezel.
 Or even the whole watch in solid pink or yellow gold.
 The two calibres that feature within this generation of Oyster Perpetual are the 1560 and the 1570.
 The production for this Oyster Perpetual ended in the early to mid – 1980s.

 The year 1964 saw the first Ladies Oyster Perpetual featuring the 26 jewel calibre 1130, all with plastic crystals, a small case at 24.6mm diameter and available with oyster or jubilee bracelets.
 Reference 6618 was stainless steel with a smooth bezel, no fluted bezels here!
 From 1974 the Lady’s Oyster Perpetual got an upgrade to the new calibre 2030 this time featuring 28 jewels and it saw one of the first introductions of the Hack function.
 Reference 6718 was the first with this new movement and similar to the 6618 was all in steel with a smooth bezel and exactly the same case dimensions.